sahil-rawat/sahil-rawat.github.io/_posts/2021-07-21-INTRO-TO-C-V.md

 ---
 This is the fifth post in the series [Intro To C](https://www.sahilsinghrawat.in/posts/INTRO-TO-C-I/) In the last post we learned about Flow Control Statements

-In this post, we will learn a little bit about Functions
+In this article, we will learn a little bit about Functions

 ## Functions